thinktandem/thinktandem.io/src/content/index.md

 heroPri: "DevOps is hard."
 heroSec: "We make it easy using..."
 heroCta: "Find out how we connect the DevOps dots"
+description: "Tandem modernizes with advanced DevOps tools like Docker to help your organization develop web applications faster, better, and more profitably."
 heroIcons:
   - icon: devicons devicons-docker
     name: Docker